IBM/StorageCephVagrant/README.md

 is the one you noted above as `cephadm bootstrap` output.
 - activate telemetry module.
 See the warning on top of the screen after logging in.
-- add nodes using Cluster->Hosts->Create.
+- add nodes using Cluster->Hosts->Add.
 Use ceph-server-1 with IP
 172.21.12.12, ceph-server-2 with IP 172.21.12.13, ceph-server-3
 with IP 172.21.12.14.
 - add OSDs.
 Please wait until all ceph-server nodes are active, this might take